1867 Canadian federal election

 The 1867 Canadian federal election was held from August 7 to September 20, 1867, and was the first federal election in Canada following post-Confederation.
 It was held to elect members representing electoral districts in the provinces of Nova Scotia, New Brunswick, Ontario and Quebec to the House of Commons of the 1st Canadian Parliament.
 The provinces of Manitoba (1870) and British Columbia (1871) were created during the term of the 1st Parliament of Canada and were not part of this election.

 Sir John A. Macdonald had been sworn in as prime minister by the Governor General, Lord Monck, when the new Canadian nation was founded on 1 July 1867.
 As leader of the Conservative Party of Canada (known as the Liberal-Conservative Party until 1873), he led his party in this election and continued as Prime Minister of Canada when the Conservatives won a majority of the seats in the election, including majorities of the seats (and votes) in the new provinces of Ontario and Quebec.

 The Liberal Party of Canada won the second most seats overall, including a majority of the seats (and votes) in the province of New Brunswick.
 The Liberals did not have a party leader in the election.
 George Brown, who was the leader of the Liberal Party of Ontario, was considered the "elder statesman" of the national party.
 Brown ran concurrently for seats in the Legislative Assembly of Ontario and the House of Commons of Canada, and might well have been Prime Minister in the unlikely event that the Liberals prevailed over the Conservatives in the national election.
 Brown failed to win a seat in either body, and the national Liberals remained officially leaderless until 1873.

 The Anti-Confederation Party, led by Joseph Howe, won the third most seats overall, based solely on a majority of seats (and votes) in the province of Nova Scotia.
-Their main desire was the reversal of the decision to join Confederation, which had become highly unpopular in that province.
+Their main desire was the reversal of the decision to join Confederation, which was unpopular in that province.
 The goals of the Anti-Confederation Members of Parliament (MPs) were openly supported by five of the Liberal MPs of New Brunswick.
 The Anti-Confederation MPs sat with the Liberal caucus.
-When the government in Britain refused to allow Nova Scotia to secede, a majority of the Anti-Confederation MPs (11 of 18) moved to the Conservatives.
+The government in Britain refused to allow Nova Scotia to secede.
+After that, most of the Anti-Confederation MPs (11 of 18) moved to the majority Conservatives.